 Day 8: ANKARIMBELO (B,L,D)

-A more relaxing pace to reach the village of Ankarimbelo and ready ourselves for the next leg of the journey.
-I mean rigging the boats, maybe do a couple of safety drills.
+We will begin trekking at a more relaxing pace to reach the village of Ankarimbelo and ready ourselves for the next leg of the journey.
 Tonight we will sleep on a sandy beach along Matatana River.

 Day 9& 10: EXCITING PADDLING (B,L,D)

-Two full days on the river.
+We will be experiencing two full days on the Matatana river.
 If you have never paddled before you’ll have to carry/line the boats on quite a few occasions.
-Rapids are not excessively difficult but a few ones do need a bit of experience and/or good self control.
+The rapids are not excessively difficult but a few ones do need a bit of experience and/or good self control.
 The river remains mostly navigable for most and we can eventually set the less experienced ones with a guide.

 Some longer portages will be handled by locals.